romsssss/romsssss.github.io/_posts/2022-12-01-code-review-harder-than-it-looks.md

 Asking open-ended questions nudge to open discussions instead of creating frustration.

-> J’ai remarqué que les logiques entre X et Y sont très proches.
-Est ce que tu penses qu’il y a moyen de factoriser le code ? -->

-For instance, if during a code review, I spot that some logic has been duplicated.
+For instance, if during a code review, I spot that some logic was duplicated.
 I won't write

-> Code duplication !
+> Code duplication!

-but instead
+...but instead

 > I noticed that the logic between X and Y is fairly similar.
-Do you think there is an opportunity for code factorization here ?
+Do you think there is an opportunity for code factorization here?

 ### Ask for clarifications

 As a reviewer I am not omniscient, I often ask for clarifications while reviewing code.
-It can be a sign that the code is not explicit enough, or I just might have missed something important.
+It can be a sign that the code is not explicit enough, or I might have missed something important.

 > I'm not sure to fully understand this validation.
-Does it ensure two students cannot ask two questions at once ?
+Does it ensure two students cannot ask two questions at once?

-> What is this method doing ?
-Based on the name I'd think it does X but when I look at the code it looks like it does Y
+> What is this method doing?
+Based on the name I'd think it does X but when I look at the code it looks like it does Y.

 ### Cognitive bias can affect your writing